 RULE 14.8.
 RULEMAKING HEARING PROCEDURES AND PUBLIC HEARINGS.
-[Amended September 13, 2011]

-1. General Procedures: The presiding officer will conduct the rulemaking hearing in the manner the presiding officer deems most appropriate to obtain all relevant information pertaining to the subject of the hearing as conveniently, inexpensively, and expeditiously as possible.
-The
+[Amended September 13, 2011] [Amended December 12, 2023]

-- presiding officer may follow the guidelines of "Parliamentary Procedure at a Glance," New Edition, O. Garfield Jones, 1971 revised edition, or as amended. - 2.
+- 1. General Procedures: The presiding officer will conduct the rulemaking hearing in the manner the presiding officer deems most appropriate to obtain all relevant information pertaining to the subject of the hearing as conveniently, inexpensively, and expeditiously as possible.
+The presiding officer may follow the guidelines of "Parliamentary Procedure at a Glance," New Edition, O. Garfield Jones, 1971 revised edition, or as amended. - 2.
 Hearing Registration Forms: Each individual that plans to testify, offer any evidence, or file any document in a hearing, must submit a form providing the following information: name; address; whether the person plans to testify or introduce documents; and any other information relevant to the hearing or other proceeding. - 3.
 Submission of Documents: Any interested person may submit written statements, protests or comments, briefs, affidavits, exhibits, technical reports, or other documents relating to the rules that are the subject of the hearing.
 Such documents must be submitted no later than the time set for the meeting at which the hearing is scheduled to be held; provided the presiding officer may grant additional time for the submission of documents. - 4.
 Oral Presentations: Any person desiring to testify on the subject of the hearing must so indicate on the registration form provided at the hearing.
 The presiding officer establishes the order of testimony and may limit the number of times a person may speak, the time period for oral presentations, and the time period for raising questions.
 In addition, the presiding officer may limit or exclude cumulative, irrelevant, or unduly repetitious presentations. - 5.
 Conclusion of the Hearing and Closing the Record; At the conclusion of the testimony, and after the receipt of offered and admitted documents, the presiding officer may either close the record, or keep it open to allow the submission of additional information.
 If the presiding officer is serving as a hearing examiner and not presiding over a meeting of the Board, the hearing examiner must, after the record is closed, prepare a report to the Board.
 The report must include a summary of the subject of the hearing and the public comments received, together with the hearing examiner's recommendations for action.
 Upon completion and issuance of the hearing examiner's report, a copy must be submitted to the Board.
 Any interested person who so requests in writing will be notified when the report is completed, and furnished a copy of the report. - 6.
-Exceptions to the Hearing Examiner's Report and Reopening the Record: Any interested person may make exceptions to a report filed by the hearing examiner, and the Board may in its discretion reopen the record and take such further and additional action as it finds appropriate. - 7.
-Notice of rulemaking hearings shall be given by posting and publishing a notice of the time, date, place and subject matter of the hearing, not less than twenty (20) calendar days prior to the date of the hearing.
-The posting, publication and content of the notice, and the procedures for the hearing, shall comply with Sec.
-36.101, Texas Water Code.
-[Amended May 12, 2020] - 8.
-Hearings will be scheduled at the dates, times and locations established at a Board meeting.
+Exceptions to the Hearing Examiner's Report and Reopening the Record: Any interested person may make exceptions to a report filed by the hearing examiner, and the Board may in its discretion reopen the record and take such further and additional action as it finds appropriate.